brianleroux/bots/readme.md

-# 🤖:speech_balloon: the rise of the bot
+# 🤖:speech_balloon: the rise of the serverless bot
 ```

                                                                                🔀 @brianleroux